wmvanvliet/mne-rsa/README.rst

 Installation
 ------------

-Here is how to install the package as a user:
+The package can be installed either through PIP:
 ``pip install mne-rsa``
+or through conda using the conda-forge channel:
+``conda install -c conda-forge mne-rsa``

 Use cases
 ---------